documents4j/documents4j/README.md

                            .build();
 ```

 The above converter was configured to write temporary files into the given folder.
 If this property is set, documents4j creates a random folder.
 By setting a worker pool, you determine the maximum number of concurrent conversions that are attempted by documents4j.
-A meaningsful value is ultimately determined by the capabilities of the backing converters.
+A meaningful value is ultimately determined by the capabilities of the backing converters.
 It is however also determined by the executing machine's CPU and memory.
 An optimal value is best found by trial-and-error.

 Furthermore, a timeout for external processes of 5 seconds is set.
 In order to convert a file into another document format, the conversion is delegated to an implementation of `IExternalConverter`.
-Such external converters normally start a process on the OS for invocing a conversion by some installed software. documents4j ships with two such external converters, once implementation for MS Word on Windows and one for MS Excel on Windows.
+Such external converters normally start a process on the OS for invoking a conversion by some installed software. documents4j ships with two such external converters, once implementation for MS Word on Windows and one for MS Excel on Windows.
 If these converters are found on the class path, the `LocalConverter` discovers and loads them automatically unless they are explicitly deregistered by the builder's `disable` method.
 Custom converters need to be registered explicitly by the builder's `enable` method.

 Note that the builder itself is mutable and not thread-safe.
 The resulting `LocalConverter` on the other side is fully thread-safe.